 New Age Retailer

 The Gordon Brothers keep getting better with their Buddha-Lounge series.
 The seventh entry in the line-up may just be the best one yet, presenting a wide variety of rhythmic ambient, chill-out, lounge, and world fusion offerings, guaranteed to induce foot tapping, chair dancing, and head bobbing in listeners seeking beat-infused contemporary electronica with a global twist.
 Best bets (although all 12 tracks are recommendable) include the sunny Ibiza-flavored "Buddha Nova," and the sexy Enigma-esque "The Green Hour."
-Some cuts feature vocals while others are instrumentals, so there's truly something for everyone on
+Some cuts feature vocals while others are instrumental, so there's truly something for everyone on

 — Bill Binkelman